Baffinland is $1B in debt, lacks liquidity to buy fuel for this season’s sealift

 “And the Steensby expansion is incredibly important to the long-term vitality of that mine and quite frankly to the entire economy of Nunavut.”

-When asked, Hodgson didn’t say whether Ottawa is considering a bailout for Baffinland, but said “on top” of the situation.
+When asked, Hodgson didn’t say whether Ottawa is considering a bailout for Baffinland, but said the government is “on top” of the situation.

 So, the heart of the matter is Baffinland made a very poor decision to enter into agreements for the Phase 2 expansion, before the NIRB review was completed, knowing full well that the proposed expansion was deeply unpopular and might not receive regulatory approval.